Akuli/pastetray/writing_pastebins.md

 # Advanced PasteTray usage: Custom pastebin scripts

-If PasteTray doesn't support your favorite pastebin by default and you have some experience with programming in Python you can write a PasteTray plugin.
+If PasteTray doesn't support your favorite pastebin by default and you have some experience with programming in Python, you can write a PasteTray plugin.

 Add your pastebin script to the same directory with other pastebin